Ramesses II: Birth, Family, Military Campaigns & Death

-Ramesses’ family rose to prominence about half a century after the reign of Pharaoh Akhenaton (also known as Amenhotep IV) – a pharaoh who was not so enthusiastic about military expeditions in Asia, thereby reducing Egypt’s power in the region.
+Ramesses’ family rose to prominence about half a century after the reign of Pharaoh Akhenaton (also known as Amenhotep IV) – the so-called heretic pharaoh who was not so enthusiastic about military expeditions in Asia, thereby reducing Egypt’s power in the region.

 With no royal blood, the first few pharaohs in Ramesses’ family worked very hard to make Egypt great again, especially expanding its hold in Asia.
 By so doing, they were able to win the support of the people and bring in massive amounts of looted riches from other regions.

-According to Manetho – the Ptolemaic era Egyptian priest from Sebennytos – Ramesses II was born in 1279.
+According to Manetho – the Ptolemaic era Egyptian priest from Sebennytos – Ramesses II was born in 1279 BC.
 His father was Pharaoh Seti the First.
 His mother was Tuya (also known as Tuy or Mut-Tuya), the daughter of a very influential military officer named Raia.

 Ramesses II’s reign

 Right from an early age, Ramesses was introduced to military training and allowed to partly manage his own court.
 He was also given honorary ranks in the military.
 By the age of 10, he had attained the rank of captain in the army.